samatild/LinuxAiOPerf/README.md

 </p>

-Linux AIO Performance Checker is a web application built with Flask that allows you to upload and process ZIP files containing performance data for analysis.
-It provides an intuitive interface to upload report files, extract their contents, execute performance analysis scripts, and view generated reports.
+Linux AIO Performance Checker is a script that collects performance data from a Linux system and generates a report in HTML format.
+The report can be uploaded to a web application that will display the data in a user-friendly way.

 ## Key Features